 How big is GPT-5.5's context window?

-400,000 tokens — about 4× larger than GPT-5's 128K and 2× larger than Claude Sonnet 5's 200K.
+1,000,000 tokens — about 8× GPT-5's 128K, and on par with both Claude Sonnet 4.6's 1M and Gemini 3.1 Pro's 1M.
 Output is up to 32,000 tokens per response.
-With prompt caching enabled (50% off cached input), large-context use cases like whole-codebase analysis become economically practical.
-Still smaller than Gemini 3.1 Pro's 1M-token context.
-For workloads that need more than 400K, the typical pattern is to split work across calls or use Gemini 3.1 Pro for the analysis stage and GPT-5.5 for code generation.
+With prompt caching enabled (50% off cached input), whole-codebase analysis becomes economically practical.
+For workloads that exceed 1M tokens, split work across calls or use retrieval to feed only the relevant context.

 When should I use an open-weight model instead of GPT-5.5?